-The fund-related requirements of the KAGB distinguish between UCITS, special AIFs and public AIFs.
+The fund-related requirements of the German Capital Investment Act (KAGB) distinguish between undertakings for collective investment in transferable securities (UCITS), special alternative investment funds (AIFs) and public AIFs.
 UCITS are UCITS funds within the meaning of the UCITS Directive.
 Retail funds are UCITS funds and public AIFs.
 Public AIFs are AIFs that can be subscribed by retail investors (as well as professional and semi-professional investors).
-Retail investors are investors who are neither professional nor semi-professional investors (see question 3).
+Retail investors are investors who are neither professional nor semi-professional investors.